An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Numerical Example

-It is apparent from equations (\ref{backlogr3}) and (\ref{delayr3}) that the end-to-end backlog and delay bounds for MMOO traffic model using Theorem \ref{theorem:pbr} grows linearly in the number of nodes $H$ a flow traverses in a network.
+It is apparent from equations (\ref{backlogr4}) and (\ref{delayr4}) that the end-to-end backlog and delay bounds for MMOO traffic model using Corollary \ref{corollary:pbrc} grows linearly in the number of nodes $H$ a flow traverses in a network, under the assumption of independence.

-For the numerical experiment, we compute the end-to-end delay bound for $N$ through flows in the network with a violation probability $\varepsilon = 10^{-9}$.
-The capacity of the server $C$ at each hop is set to $100Mbps$ and for each Markov modulated on-off process, we choose the following values which are typically used to model voice flows \cite{schwartz:1996}: $P=64Kbps$, $E[T_{on}]=0.4s$ and $E[T_{off}]=0.6s$.
+For the numerical experiment, we compute the end-to-end delay and backlog bound for $N$ through flows in the network with a violation probability $\varepsilon = 10^{-9}$.
+The capacity of the server $C$ at each hop is set to $100Mbps$.
+To simplify the numerical analysis, all arrival traffic at each node in the network is assumed to be Markov modulated on-off process (MMOO) with similar characteristics, i.e., $A \equiv A_c$.
+However, through flows and cross flows can be of different traffic types and will have no influence on the analysis as long as effective bandwidth functions for the considered arrival traffic exists.
+For each Markov modulated on-off process, we choose the following values which are typically used to model voice flows \cite{schwartz:1996}: $P=64Kbps$, $E[T_{on}]=0.4s$ and $E[T_{off}]=0.6s$.
 The average arrival rate ($m$) of the Markov modulated on-off traffic using the given parameters is $25.6Kbps$.